Tips for Backpacking Australia on a Budget

 If you can find a housesit that fits in with your work and travel plans you could even stay in someone else’s house for free usually in return for looking after their houses and pets.
 Try Trusted House Sitters or Mind My House.
 It costs to sign up to these websites (Mind my House is only $20 though) and assignments can be competitive so invest time in building a good profile and be flexible about location to get the best results.

 Eating and Drinking in Australia on a Budget

-If you’re eating out a lot while traveling in Australia then expect an average meal in a pub or cafe to cost at least $15–$20.
+If you’re eating out a lot while backpacking Australia then expect an average meal in a pub or cafe to cost at least $15–$20.
 While in Australia you must try a meat pie and a parma.
 Just having a coffee will set you back $5 and just one dish at a nice, stylish, city restaurant could cost at least $25 each.
 Look out for vouchers on apps like Groupon or special offers to save money.

 There are many fast food joints in Australia, including many you would recognise from home which are great for a cheap, quick meal on the go but even a McDonald’s meal in Oz won’t give you much change from $10.

 Cooking for yourself is the cheapest way to save money on food while backpacking Australia.
 If you stay at backpacker hostels many have kitchens so that you can cook for yourself and if your camping or traveling in a campervan you can pick up groceries and make cheap simple meals for yourself too.